itzTheMeow/NinjaIOUtils/README.md

 ```

 <!--
-**All White (no cursor)** - All White but without the crosshair. (turn off "display reticle line" in display settings) - `https://i.imgur.com/jhgir2e.png` - by Meow

-**Transparent Vignette** - Makes the red vignette that shows up when you die more transparent. - `https://i.imgur.com/LzktYHO.png` - by Meow

 **Invisible** - Just floating bodies and UI components. - `https://i.imgur.com/A1tUIdN.png` - by Meow
 **MS Paint** - Just ms paint. - `https://i.imgur.com/I2gk5no.png` - by Dark Master
 -->